Anthology Guidelines & Submissions Form

-PITCHES ACCEPTED*: For those writers wanting to verify a story idea before writing, please submit a brief query (300 words or less) using the same form below, and I will respond with further direction.
+PITCHES ACCEPTED*: For those writers wanting to verify a story idea before writing, please submit a brief query (300 words or less), marking PITCH in the subjectline and we will respond with further direction.

 * Please keep in mind that receiving editorial guidance does not guarantee we publish your story.
 Stories will be chosen on spec with the guidance of the publisher and advisors once the book is nearer publication date.